reposense/RepoSense/docs/ug/usingReports.md

 **Ramp**: The name we use to refer to the triangular saw-tooth-like shape that represents a code contribution.
 A ramp can represent a single commit, a sum of the commits done in a certain period, depending on the granularity used.
 </box>

-* The area of the ramp is proportional to the amount of contribution the author did at that time period.
+* The ramp's area is proportional to the amount of contribution the author made at that time period.
 * The position of the right edge of the ramp (perpendicular to the blue bar) represents the period (the day or the week) in which the contribution was made.
 * Hover the pointer over a ramp to see the total number of lines represented by that ramp.
 * Click on the ramp to see on GitHub the list of commits represented by that ramp.
-* To make comparison between two authors easier, the color of the ramps that represent different authors' contributions at the same time period are the same.
+* To make the comparison between two authors easier, the color of the ramps that represent different authors' contributions at the same time period are the same.
 * Ramps representing big contributions can overlap with earlier time periods.
-This represents the possibility that if the work committed during a specific period is big, it could have started in an earlier time period.
+This represents the possibility that if the work committed during a specific period is big, it could have started at an earlier time period.

 #### Contribution bars